 The core aim of digital product management is to ensure optimum customer satisfaction and increase the sales of businesses.

 Who Are Digital Product Managers?

-It is the responsibility of product managers to direct the digital product lifecycle, right from the idea conception stage to the launch of the product and beyond.
-The managers are also responsible for refining the already existing digital products in the market in the same process.
-They also withdraw certain products from the market.
+Digital Product Managers are responsible for directing the digital product lifecycle, right from the idea conception stage to the launch of the product and beyond.
+They also refine the already existing digital products in the market following the same process.

 Digital Product Management Vs. Non-Digital Product Management

 Now that you have a brief understanding of digital product management, it is time to explore how it is different from non-digital product management.